Warming trend continues, chance of showers on Tuesday

 TODAY:

 Mostly cloudy skies remain for the morning hours.
-Cloud cover slightly decreases in the Southern Tier this afternoon, but cloud cover stays high for the Northern Tier.
-Conditions stay dry as well.
-Highs reach the low 50’s.
+Cloud cover slightly decreases this afternoon.
+Conditions stay dry as high pressure still lingers near the region.
+Highs reach the upper 40’s.

 TONIGHT: